 Alexandre Sacha Pavlata

 Alexandre Sacha Pavlata is a fifth-generation Czech circus artist, aerialist and world-renowned circus arts teacher.
-He was born into Circus Humberto in 1949 and grew up with his circus family in a wooden wagon.
+He was born into Circus Humberto in 1949 and grew up with his circus family in a wooden wagon that crisscrossed the country by train putting on shows.
 The Pavlatas entertained audiences in countless towns throughout Czechoslovakia, crossing into Europe, Russia and North Africa.
 They presented their famous unicycle, trampoline and comedy acts under big tops all over the globe.
 From horses to high wire and everything in between, Sacha has performed nearly every kind of circus act you could imagine.

 Sacha has been on the faculty of the École Nationale du Cirque in Paris, the Big Apple Circus School, Circus Flora, Center of Creative Arts of St Louis, Sacha's Circus School in Missouri, and now his very own Moody Street Circus.
 He trained the cast of the original Broadway production of Barnum including Stacy Keach, Jim Dale and Reg Livermore from the Australian production as well as Michael Crawford's London version of the show, and he consulted for Cirque du Soleil for it's first budding season.
 Sacha trained stars Andre Gower and Nicole Eggert for the 1987 television special “Circus of the Stars.”
 He appeared in the Major Motion Pictures Annie and Big Top Pee Wee.

 Sacha (far right) with Pee-Wee Herman

 This was sacha's first speaking role in a major motion picture! he thought his accent would be a huge liability but it turned out to be perfect for his role as one of the charming piccolapupula brothers.